DyogenIBENS/SCORPIOS/README.md

 All outputs of a SCORPiOs run are stored in a folder named SCORPiOs_jobname, with the jobname specified in the config file.

 The main output is the **SCORPiOs corrected gene trees forest**.
 The commands above generate `SCORPiOs_example/SCORPiOs_corrected_forest_0.nhx` for the simple run and, `SCORPiOs_example/SCORPiOs_corrected_forest_1.nhx` & `SCORPiOs_example/SCORPiOs_corrected_forest_2.nhx` for the iterative run.
-SCORPiOS adds correction tags in trees that allow to inspect corrections with external gene tree visualisation softwares.
+When run in iterative mode, outputs are suffixed with a digit representing the iteration number.
+This number is set to 0 in simple mode and starts at 1 in iterative mode.
+In the corrected forest, SCORPiOS adds correction tags that allow to inspect corrections with external gene tree visualisation softwares.

 Some intermediary outputs are also stored in different sub-folders (see below for a detailed description).
 In addition, SCORPiOs writes statistics on key steps of the workflow to the standard output.
 Thus, to separate output statistics from snakemake logs, you can run: